Recycling Blog Addresses (URLs)

 Addresses (URLs) for blogs that have been deleted by the owner will remain deleted.
 We cannot, under any circumstances, allow someone to take over the address of a blog that was previously owned and deleted by its original/previous owner.
 Please do not submit support requests asking us to do this.

-Think about it: imagine you have a blog for a while but then decide to delete it for personal reasons.
+Imagine you have a blog for a while but then decide to delete it for personal reasons.
 We then let someone else take over the name.
 A year later you get an angry phone call from a friend or relative who has clicked on an old bookmark, reads something offensive, and thinks that it was published by you.
 This is precisely why our policy is, and will remain, in place.

 Fortunately, there is a nearly infinite supply of unused blog addresses – so our policy should not limit your address selection significantly.
 You can also register a custom domain for use with your blog so that the original ‘wordpress.com’ domain/URL is never visible to your readers.